What exactly would John McDonnell do if he was chancellor?

 It was ill-judged because if companies are not allowed to pay dividends, share prices will potentially rise instead.
 If you raise corporate taxes too high, companies may move to Ireland or elsewhere, where they are lower.

 I should make it clear, I have never spoken to, met or communicated with Corbyn.
 I came into this in good faith.
 But Corbyn’s failure to effectively oppose Brexit and his refusal to stand down after the vote of no confidence were the last straws for me, and apparently for Wren-Lewis too.
-Piketty, who never attended a meeting, also quit
+Piketty, who never attended a meeting, also quit.

 The country needs an opposition with a credible set of worked-out and carefully funded economic policies.